What Is Urologic Cancer?

 Kidney (renal) cancer

 The kidneys are two large organs that are located to the left and right of the backbone.
 They filter impurities as well as excess minerals, salt and water from the blood.
 The kidneys also produce hormones that are important in controlling blood pressure and producing red blood cells.
 There are several types of kidney cancer, but the most common is renal cell carcinoma.
+Patients with von Hippel-Lindau syndrome are also at risk for developing kidney cancer.

 The urethra is the tube that empties urine from the bladder during urination.
 In women, it is a short tube that opens in front of the vagina.
 In men, the urethra is about eight inches long and passes through the prostate gland and penis.
 Urethral cancer is comparatively rare but can spread quickly to nearby lymph nodes and tissue.